SAP/ui5-webcomponents/docs/2-advanced/17-drag-and-drop.md

 *UI5 Web Components has built-in drag and drop for lists, trees, tables, and tabs.
 This guide shows you how to use it.*

 You can drag items to reorder them or move them between components.
-The framework handles visual feedback and multiple selections for you.
+The framework handles visual feedback and multiple selection for you.

 ## Supported Components